yifanwww/template-electron-react/packages/tsconfigs/README.md

 ## Usage

-Your typescript configurations can be extended from
+Your typescript configurations can be extended from this package.
-- `@ter/tsconfigs/tsconfig.base.json`
-- `@ter/tsconfigs/tsconfig.bundler.json`
-- `@ter/tsconfigs/tsconfig.bundler.react.json`
-- `@ter/tsconfigs/tsconfig.bundler.types.json`
-- `@ter/tsconfigs/tsconfig.eslint.bundler.json`
-- `@ter/tsconfigs/tsconfig.eslint.node.json`
-- `@ter/tsconfigs/tsconfig.node.cjs.json`
-- `@ter/tsconfigs/tsconfig.node.types.json`

 Then you need to specify the following options if need
 - `compilerOptions`